PrivateSky/syndicate/README.md

 2. In this step we assign to "global.__return" (the global object of the target isolate) the reference of the function aforementioned.

 3. The isolate need a function inside itself that will handle the task.
 Now we simply send strings but you can send objects that will help this function decide what needs to be done with the received input.
 For now, the function "receiveWork" is on global and all it does is to call the "__return" function created previously with the value of "this" set to undefined, the received task and a message.
-The "__return" function must be called with "apply" because it's not a real function, it is actually wrapper of type Reference that knows how to deal with calls and dereferencing (more information [here] (https://github.com/laverdet/isolated-vm#class-reference-transferable))
+The "__return" function must be called with "apply" because it's not a real function, it is actually wrapper of type Reference that knows how to deal with calls and dereferencing (more information go [here](https://github.com/laverdet/isolated-vm#class-reference-transferable))

 4. Run the script written at step 3 to allow the modifications to take place inside the isolate.